joewdavies/geoblender/README.md

 <img src="https://raw.githubusercontent.com/JoeWDavies/geoblender/master/tutorial/screenshots/mask.png">

-Tip: you can also use this mask to artificially 'raise' your area of interest (as I did with the map of Greece).
+💡 **Tip:** you can also use this mask to artificially 'raise' your area of interest (as I did with the map of Greece).
 Just use a 'math' node connected to the DEM as the color1 input of a 'mix' node and color2 as the DEM, then use the mask as the Fac of the mix node.
 The result of this mix node is then plugged into the displacement node.